blueseph/mise/docs/lifecycle.md

 ### `onremove`

-`onremove` returns a curried function, one containing the actual element and the other containing a `done` function.
-Once you've finished your business with `onremove`, call `done` to actually remove it from the dom;
+`onremove` returns the element after it has been removed.

 ```javascript
 import { removalAnimation } from './animations';